~ Jung, CW 8, para. 87

 The Rewilding Psyche Seminar aims to foster a community interested in furthering the relationship with psyche in partnership with the natural world.
 These teaching and group experiences provide opportunities to live a more engaged, soulful, and authentic life.

-focused on Jungian psychology and nature studies.
+The seminar is organized as a nine-month series (September to May) of weekend programs focused on Jungian psychology and nature studies.
 The days will include both didactic and experiential opportunities including sandplay, art, writing, and self-reflection.
-This 2025/2026 year focuses on fairy tales and myths, and will be taught by Jungian analysts.

 Hairy, Hidden, and Holy: Bigfoot and the Archetypal Return of the Wild